University-Industry Partnerships in the Social Sciences: Helping Organizations Achieve Impact

 Online registration for the in-person workshop will open later in 2021.

-The University of Maryland, College Park, in collaboration with the UIDP, will host a three-day workshop in College Park, Maryland, convening a diverse group of experts and leaders from academia, industry, and government to consider how academic-corporate partnerships can advance social, behavioral, and organizational science research to positively impact science and society.
+The University of Maryland, College Park, in collaboration with UIDP, and with support from the National Science Foundation, as well as MITRE, Optimal Solutions Group, and the Consortium of Social Science Associations, will host a two-part workshop, convening a diverse group of experts and leaders from academia, industry, and government to consider how academic-corporate partnerships can advance social, behavioral, and organizational science research to positively impact science and society.

 With the rapid growth of social networks over the last two decades and the corresponding availability of big data, the behavioral and social sciences have become increasingly important to the development and growth of organizations’ capacity to understand and address global challenges.
 The COVID-19 pandemic has underscored the importance of the social science research in providing guidance during societal crises, particularly with respect to the successful operation of organizations during emergencies.
 Social, behavioral, and organizational science can help organizations address societal needs, and these contributions can be magnified through collaborations between academia and industry.